Network Science Lab

 Latest Posts

-Members of the Network Science Lab at the Catholic University of Korea presented at the 38th AAAI Conference on Artificial Intelligence (AAAI 2024).
+Members of the Network Science Lab at the Catholic University of Korea presented a paper on pre-training molecular graph neural networks at the 39th AAAI Conference on Artificial Intelligence (AAAI 2025).

-The Network Science Lab at the Catholic University of Korea releases Community-aware Graph Transformers, namely CGT, a novel Graph Transformer model specialised in mitigating degree biases in message passing mechanism.
+The Network Science Lab at the Catholic University of Korea releases S-CGIB, a novel pre-trained graph neural network model for molecular structure learning.